Looking for our fine art photography? Check out our private collection and more! Become a Charter Patron, click here!

 This calendar, which the company wanted to emulate the highly collectable Pirelli tire calendar, had requirements including four photos showcasing various cars’ audio systems along with the car manufacturers’ logos and a sexy model.
 The calendar was very specific for each shot that would require at least 12 to 15 days of shooting, models, assistants and a make-up artist, plus logistics.

-After submitting the bid, I was asked to show why they should hire me over a more economical photographer that might be able to provide that “good enough” photo.
+After submitting the bid, I was asked to show online casino why they should hire me over a more economical photographer that might be able to provide that “good enough” photo.
 So I responded with two things, and the first one caught their eye.
 I simply stated, “Did you ask the car manufacturers if you can use their logos in your calendar?
 These are trademarked logos and if you don’t ask, you just might wind up with a ‘cease and desist’ letter from their attorneys while your calendar is on the printing press.”
 Of course, their answer was “no,” and my answer was “I just saved you tons in litigation fees, not to mention, stopping a printing press in middle of production is very expensive.”

 This is was the final from the Evan Williams liquor ad that ran in many magazines, full-page.